RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/He-Li/_index.md

     url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include formal verification, programming theory, and mathematical aspects of computer science.
+bio: My research interest lies in the general scope of service computing and regulations.

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""